bigmcdaddy8/PertyFish/docs/ProjectManagement.md

 #### Feature 0006 - User Documentation
 Document how a user plays chess within the PertyFish canvas app

+## Short-Term ToDo List

+need to have heuristic16 not have sunch a big impact early or let fork have a bigger impact ?
+- maybe let fork have a bigger impact if a king is involved ???

 ## Open Bugs